hackerb9/Tandy-Terminfo/README.md

 	  sleep 1
 	  echo $'\eU\eY0 \eR\eT'

-* Why I overloaded dsl:
+* Why hackerb9 overloaded dsl:

-  Terminfo doesn't support enabling status lines.
-It can, however, disable them with "dsl".
-I used dsl in this normal way for the terminal types without a status line (e.g., `td200`).
+  Terminfo doesn't support enabling status lines (a strange lack).
+It can, however, disable them with "dsl". dsl is used in this standard way for the terminal types without a status line (e.g., `td200`).

-  However, I made a kludge that I think actually works pretty well: the "dsl" sequence for variants _with_ status lines actually enables it.
-I think terminfo ought to add "*enable*_status_line" to match "*disable*_status_line".
+  However, hackerb9 made a kludge that actually works pretty well: the "dsl" sequence for variants _with_ status lines (e.g., `td200-s`) actually enables it.

   Just for fun, my dsl strings also save and restore the labels in the